 The Cathedral is very fortunate to possess one of the finest organs in the Southwest, built by the Kansas based company of Reuter.
 Each Sunday the organ is heard not only in congregational singing and accompanying choral works but also in major works of the organ repertoire, played the Cathedral organists.
 The Sunday preludes and postludes played on the organ are drawn on the vast repertoire of the organ literature.
 Works of Buxtehude, Bach, Couperin, Dupré, Franck, Mendelssohn, Messiaen, and Vierne are heard on regular basis.

 The role of the music ministry in the outreach of the Cathedral is considerable.
 An annual concert series allows parishioners as well as those who cannot attend on a Sunday morning the opportunity to attend superb musical events throughout the year.
-Although all events have a suggested donation, all are welcome to attend concerts at the Cathedral sponsored by Friends of Cathedral Music.
-Advance tickets are available for purchase through this new website at www.fcmabq.org.
+Advance tickets to all Friends of Cathedral Music concert and special events are available for purchase through this new website at www.fcmabq.org.

 Cathedral Choir 2010 England Tour